StatStud/book-club/content/posts/how-to-fail-at-almost-everything-and-still-win-big.md

 1. Goals are for losers (use *systems* instead)
 2. People's minds (especially your own) are moist computers that can be *programmed*
 3. Tracking and managing personal energy is the vital
-4. Every skill you acquire, independent of mastery, *double* your odds of success
+4. Every skill you acquire, independent of mastery, *doubles* your odds of success
 5. Happiness is health plus freedom
 6. Luck can be managed through systems
 7. Conquer shyness through acting, until the act itself becomes so habitual, it becomes part of you